rebcabin/tangledown/README.md

 ## DUDE!

 Some people write "TODO" in their code so they can find all the spots where they thought they might have trouble but didn't have time to write the error-handling (prophylactic) code at the time.
-I like to write "DUDE" because it sounds like"TODO" but is more rude and funny.
+I like to write "DUDE" because it sounds like both "TODO" but is more RUDE and funny.
+This story is supposed to be a little bit amusing.

 ## Next Steps